-- C6.1 In addition to the requirements in Section 7, You must include a statement within Your application which: - indicates that this area is a core or emerging research strength and describes the level of resources to be provided to support the successful DECRA candidate (for example, project costs, PhD students, or salary top-up); - details opportunities for the DECRA candidate to demonstrate the level of independence required to be competitive for research and/or research and teaching pathways at Your organisation during and after the project; and - c. is signed by the Deputy Vice-Chancellor (Research) or equivalent.
+- C6.1 In addition to the requirements in Section 7, You must include a statement within Your application which: - indicates that this area is a core or emerging research strength and describes the level of resources to be provided to support the successful DECRA candidate (for example, project costs, PhD students, or salary top-up); and - b. details opportunities for the DECRA candidate to demonstrate the level of independence required to be competitive for research and/or research and teaching pathways at Your organisation during and after the project.